Can Tinnitus Cause Dizziness? Understanding The Link Between Ringing Ears, Balance, And Vertigo

 Why Do I Feel Dizzy With Tinnitus?

-Many people feel dizzy with tinnitus because both symptoms can come from inner ear imbalance, fluid problems, vestibular conditions, migraine, or anxiety.
+Many people feel dizzy with tinnitus because both symptoms can come from inner ear imbalance, fluid problems, vestibular conditions, migraine, anxiety, dehydration, or medication effects.

 Can Tinnitus Affect Balance?